The Australian Prudential Regulation Authority (APRA) has announced changes to how banks and lenders assess home loan applications.

 So, if we go back to Amanda and Dan’s home loan application:

-They’re applying for a home loan with an interest rate of 3.75%.
-When the bank/lender assesses their ability to repay the loan they’ll test it against at least a 7% interest rate.
+Previously, when the bank/lender assessed their ability to repay the loan, they tested it against at least a 7% interest rate.

 APRA supervises institutions across banking, insurances and superannuation.

-“With interest rates at record lows, and likely to remain at historically low levels for some time, the gap between the 7 per cent floor and actual rates paid has become quite wide in some cases – possibly unnecessarily so.” – APRA Chair Wayne Byres.
+“With interest rates at record lows, and likely to remain at historically low levels for some time, the gap between the 7 per cent floor and actual rates paid has become quite wide in some cases – possibly unnecessarily so.”

-What do the proposed changes mean for you?
+What do changes mean for you?

 Lowering the interest rate floor by even 1% could take off approximately $60 per week of the assessed repayment on a $400,000, 30-year loan.

 Let’s see how the changes would affect Amanda and Dan’s home loan application: